 A spokesperson for the SU said: 'We’re glad to hear that the event went ahead safely.
 We’ll be meeting with the society shortly to review what happened on the night.'

 The all-male panel discussed whether free speech is under attack on campus, and how we can define 'hate speech'.
 Mr Sofocleous said that 'people expressing hate speech do not understand that they are wrong', and argued that supressing their views may lead to their views strengthening.

 Mr Posen said the result of the event is a 'positive message that we can have respectful debate'.

-Last year, Mr Sofocleous caused controversy and was accused of transphobia when he retweeted an article by a Spectator columnist with the headline: 'Is it a crime to say women don't have penises?'.
+Last year, Mr Sofocleous courted controversy and was accused of transphobia when he retweeted an article by a Spectator columnist with the headline: 'Is it a crime to say women don't have penises?'.

 The Philosophy student was sacked as assistant editor of his University journal as a result of the retweet, but Durham SU later apologised for his dismissal as being 'unfair and undemocratic'.

-Bristol SU refused to release the assessment report explaining why this decision was made, but the organisers claim they were verbally told in a meeting that it is to do with the tweet.
+Bristol SU refused to release the assessment report explaining why this decision was made, but it is thought that this tweet caused the concerns over public disorder.

 Featured Image: Epigram / Kate Hutchison